mishra-lab/testing_bias/README.md

 5. ***AppendixAnalyses_and_Figures.R***: contains the code to conduct the supporting analyses found in the supplementary information and to generate supplementary figures.

-All simulated data necessary to recreate the analyses and the figures is located in the "data" folder; copies of all figures can be found in the "figures" folder.
+All simulated data necessary to recreate the analyses and the figures is located in the "data" folder; copies of all figures and tables can be found in the "figures_and_tables" folder.

 ### Dependencies